Virksaabnavjot/Chess-AI/README.md

 <img height="300px" weight="300px" src="https://cloud.githubusercontent.com/assets/5924811/19584167/61aeb5b2-973a-11e6-9545-1e1ffd2aeff9.png" />

-# Queens Logic
+# Queen's Logic
-Quen's moves:
+Queen's moves:

 The	Queen	(most powerful piece) can	move	in	a	horizontal,	vertical	or	diagonal direction	as	long	as	there	are	no	pieces	in the	way.